fhhagenberg-sqe/ringbuffer-modelbasedtesting/README.md

 ### Prerequisites

-Base your test model on the previously written class _RingBufferModel_.
+Reuse your test model from the previously written class _RingBufferModel_.
 Name the resulting model _RingBufferModelWithAdapter_.

 ### Instructions

 The model should extend the existing actions with calls to the corresponding methods of the class _RingBuffer_ and the resulting response (i.e., returned values, thrown exceptions) should be compared to the expected response

-- Extend every action method with a call to the corresponding method of the class _RingBuffer_
+- Add a call to the corresponding method of the class _RingBuffer_ to every action method
 - Check the return value of the method call: Make use of the model's state variables (counters) to assert the correct response using JUnit assert methods
 - In case of expected exceptions, make sure that (1) exceptions are actually thrown and (2) they are of the correct type and contain the correct message